 Programmatic component 2: esports players.
 With reference to the systematic review noted earlier (Supplement 6), there is a strong need for case studies/series that focus on intensively playing individuals who do not meet diagnostic mental disorder criteria.
 Whereas a possible reason for the lack of such studies is the general interest in positive cases (i.e., publication bias), we assert that understanding clinically significant cases also requires knowledge of clinically non-significant cases where numerous daily hours of gaming are not related to distress but good wellbeing (e.g., Griffiths 2010).
-As earlier, our case series aims to report a single participant from each country (Finland, Slovakia, South Korea) and may utilize cross-sectional or longitudinal data depending on the time of writing.
+As earlier, our case series aims to report a single participant from each country (Finland, Slovakia, South Korea) and will utilize all data that have been generated by the time of research, per each selected case.
+A similar coding manual approach is pursued as above, but in this case the goal is to map out gaming-related aspects of wellbeing, which will help to identify factors that distinguish intensively gaming healthy players from those who have problems.
 For this programmatic output, as an exception to the registered protocol above, we reserve the option to additionally invite participants who fall under the second exclusion criterion (“those who identify as professional players will be excluded”), that is, we may also invite players of esports games who currently work in a related professional position.
-In such a case, these data would be exclusive to this programmatic component and not included in the taxonomic analysis.
+In such a case, these data would be exclusive to this programmatic component and not included in the taxonomic analysis (except for exploratory purposes, if considered relevant).

 Programmatic component 3: gaming adolescents.
 Following the above two programmatic components, the present one utilizes the adolescent data with a goal to contribute to the same knowledge gaps.
 Because our adolescent participants have not sought treatment at the time of recruitment, we vision a number of possible scenarios that lead to related programmatic case studies.
 In the first case, gaming becomes a problem for some of the participants over the three years to such an extent that expert support is needed; this will be a reason for us to produce a detailed etiological report based on the life changes, as followed in the project.
 In the second case, gaming becomes a profession-like activity for some of the participants over the three years, e.g. by a person signing a contract with an esports team; this will be a reason for us to produce a detailed analysis of the conditions surrounding the rare instance of initiating a gaming career.
 In the third case, we witness other unexpected gaming-related events, which deserve distinct reporting; as we cannot (by definition) list such events exhaustively here, our line of action in these instances is to contact the recommender with a brief description, and with the recommender’s permission proceed to case reporting.